 - For my dissertation, I focused on Commutative Ring Theory and Homological Algebra.
 My aim was to extend the idea of divisibility.
 Ordinarily, one cannot discuss the concept of a divisible element unless the ring is a domain.
 I was interested in whether there was a way to define divisibility which does not require the ring to be a domain.
 This question led me to consider the behavior of families of ideals, and torsionality.

 - I am currently catching up on the connections between math and art, and plan to continue to expand my horizons in this area.

 - Who has time for interests and hobbies?!
-I love to travel, when I can.
-I enjoy painting cabinets and walls (which for some reason I've always found to be very soothing), and I have also discovered a previously unsuspected interest in gardening and its counter-part -- yanking out unwanted brambles and seedlings in the back woods.
-I'm making my way through the entire archive of New York Times crossword puzzles.
+I like to make new and weird flavors of ice cream.
+I really love exploring new places, when I can.
+I enjoy painting cabinets and walls (which for some reason I've always found to be very soothing), and I have also discovered a previously unsuspected interest in gardening and its counterpart -- yanking out unwanted brambles and seedlings in the back woods.
+I enjoy puzzles (e.g. crosswords, wordle, redactle).
 I love to read, and can rarely be found without a book close-by!
-I have lately been on a non-fiction kick, learning about various diseases, pre-Columbian America, rubber plantations, etc. To keep fit, I do strength-training, yoga, and zumba and other dancing exercises.
-If I had more time, I would spend considerably more time than I do swimming and hiking.
+To keep fit and relieve stress, I do strength-training, walk on the treadmill, and sometimes dance exercise classes.

 Department of Mathematics